satish-kumar07/AI-Powered-Directory-Management-System/AI_Folder-main/ai-directory-management/README.md

 - **Directory Management**: Create, delete, list, and rename directories.
 - **Deorganization**: Moves files from subdirectories back to the main directory.
 - **Compression and Decompression**: Compresses directories into zip files and extracts them.
+- **Batch Rename**: Renames multiple files in a directory based on a pattern.
+- **Disk Usage Analysis**: Analyzes disk usage of directories and files.
+- **Directory Comparison**: Compares two directories and reports differences.

 ## Techniques Used
 The AI Directory Management System uses a combination of techniques to categorize and organize files: